davidcalhoun/tle.js/README.md

 * [TLE details from CASTOR](http://castor2.ca/03_Mechanics/03_TLE/)

 ## Changelog
+* `3.1.0` - add support for Node 12 with a special CommonJS build target (see below for usage)
 * `3.0.0` - breaking changes!
 Code refactoring and rewrite
   * Code rewritten to properly take advantage of tree shaking (resulting in smaller code on your end!).
   * `getGroundTracks()` is now async by default and returns a Promise.
 It also now accepts an object of options, and returns [lng, lat] pairs by default instead of [lat, lng] pairs.
 To use the synchronous version of the code, use `getGroundTracksSync()` instead.